The Magician

 The Magician and the raven

 The discussion between Pan and the raven appears to be light-hearted.
-The Magician has the power to manifest transformation, but also has the sight to see the world the way it really is.
-As a God himself, Pan knows the difference between the Gods and mortals is sometimes slight.
+The Magician has the power to manifest transformation, but also the sight to see the world the way it really is.
+As a God himself, Pan knows the difference between Gods and mortals is sometimes slight.
 Being closer to the Divine is a lofty aim, but sometimes it is time to sit back and enjoy the current world.

 The ouroboros

-At the base of the table we see the symbol of the ouroboros; a snake eating its own tail.
+At the base of the table, we see the symbol of the ouroboros; a snake eating its own tail.
 This represents eternity and the repeating cycle of the World Soul.
 Similar to the ouroboros, thought is infinite.
 We see this cycle again when we consider the green summer leaves of the forest at the top of the card against the fallen autumn leaves at the foot of the card.
-Life repeats as a cycle of birth, growth and death.
+Life repeats as a cycle of birth, growth, and death.

 Tips for Readings